riftworks/dwn/README.md

 - `--multi-identities=N` will enable the DWN to manage at most `N` identities.
 - `--storage-provider` will enable the DWN to be a storage provider for others.
-- `--full-dht-record` will make the local DHT size infinite (intended for fat nodes)
+- `--full-ar-record` will make the local AR size infinite (intended for fat nodes)
 - `--config=<path>` will load the configuration at the given path.